sg-crest A Singapore Government Agency Website

 It is crucial to educate your non-Muslim employees about Ramadan and the importance it holds for Muslims.
 Educating your employees can create a culture of inclusivity and understanding.
 You can organise training sessions or send out informational emails to educate your employees about Ramadan and its significance.

-A positive workplace is when employees have a good understanding of one another’s cultural norms.
+A positive workplace is when employees understand one another’s cultural norms well.

 Bonding over food is always a good idea.

-However, one of the best ways is to have all employees, non-Muslim employees included, get together for an iftar at the office pantry or lounge where the spirit of Ramadan can be celebrated as a company.
+However, one of the best ways is to have all employees, including non-Muslim employees, get together for an iftar at the office pantry or lounge, where the spirit of Ramadan can be celebrated as a company.

 Read More: Workplace Diversity: How Companies Can Encourage Inclusivity